 to ask the software to search for new devices.

 Click on your newly booted device, which is in its factory default set up.

 And after a short while you’ll be given some options.

 If you’re setting up on an iPhone or an IPad, Airport Utility may well need you to pick ‘Other Options’ first.

 Airport Utility then goes away, ports the settings across from your base station and sets up your new device.

-You’ll be asked which network you wish to join, which of course is your existing base station,
+You’ll be asked which network you wish to join, which of course is your existing base station.

-then you’ll be asked for the password.
+Pick that.
+Then you’ll be asked for the password.